mhahnFr/SecretPathway/README.md

 </p>

 ## Usage
-To use this client, you can either download an executable [here][1].
+To use this client, you can download an executable or an installation image [here][1].

-Make sure you have installed a Java Runtime Environment in version 17 or higher.
+To use a `.jar` executable, make sure you have installed a Java Runtime Environment in version 17 or higher.
-To run it simply open the `.jar` file.

-Or you can build it from source:
+You can also build it from source:
 - Clone: `git clone --recursive https://www.github.com/mhahnFr/SecretPathway.git && cd SecretPathway`
 - Build: `./gradlew jar` *(on Windows: `gradlew.bat jar`)*
 - Run: `java -jar build/libs/SecretPathway-1.0.0.jar`

+You can also create an installation image for your operating system by running `./gradlew deploy` *(on Windows: `gradlew.bat deploy`)*.

 ## Supported protocols
 Basic ANSI escape codes are supported, including **256-Bit**, **RGB** and **default** colours.